lordasd/CigarShopEcommerce/README.md

 - **Frontend**: Uses Thymeleaf templates and Bootstrap for styling.
 - **Backend**: Built with Spring Boot, handling business logic and database interactions.
 - **APIs**: RESTful APIs are provided for showing and filtering products in the shop using htmx.
+- **Forgot Password**: To make forgot password work(SMTP), you should provide credentials for your own email configuration in application.properties.